 Fruity, youthful style, reminiscent of nuts and peaches, already exhibits the trademark Anselmi complexity.
 No wood maturation, clean crisp flavours, long finish.

-Lightly aromatic and floral in character with delicate flavours of white blossom and peaches, balanced with refreshing acidity.
+The Arpeggio Cataratto is lightly aromatic and floral in character with delicate flavours of white blossom and peaches.
+This is perfectly balanced with refreshing acidity.
+This wine is ideal as an accompaniment to fish, white meats, starters and salads.

 A true cracker of a Marlborough Sauvignon Blanc that simply bursts with both quality and flavour.